Q. WE LIKE YOUR PHOTOGRAPHY AND WOULD LIKE TO FIND OUT MORE… SO WHAT DO WE DO NOW?

 Q. CAN WE SEE IMAGES OF A COMPLETE WEDDING?

 A: There is a good selection of wedding images throughout my website.
-Also look through my new WEDDING LOOKBOOK which has slideshows from each part of the day.
+My wedding slideshows which feature a selection of images from each part of the day, is linked to from my Home Page.
 However, if you’d still like to see a full wedding (i.e. all the images as supplied to a couple), then I can bring my laptop to our initial meeting so that you can view them.

 Q. IF WE CHOOSE YOU AS OUR PHOTOGRAPHER, CAN WE MEET AGAIN IN THE RUN UP TO THE WEDDING?